PublicQuantumNetwork/pqn-gui/README.md

 1. Run the PQN Node API.

-2. Open a new terminal window to run the GUI.
+2. Open a new terminal window to run the front-end.
 It can be run in development mode, which updates to live changes to code:

     ```bash
     npm run dev